-Summer Fellows have worked on issues such as immigrants’ rights, workers’ rights, prison conditions, educational equity, juvenile justice and marriage equality.
-Placements can include organizations providing civil or criminal legal services to individuals, institutions representing particular groups, entities focused on problems of legal and public policy and law-related media.
+Students selected as Liman Fellows secure their own placement, with support available from the Swearer Center and Brown's Center for Career Exploration.
+(See a list of suggested resources for identifying opportunities here.)
+Summer Fellows have worked on issues such as immigrants’ rights, workers’ rights, prison conditions, educational equity, juvenile justice, and marriage equality.
+Placements can include non-profit organizations providing civil or criminal legal services to individuals, institutions representing particular groups, entities focused on problems of legal and public policy, and law-related media.
 The fellowship does not provide funding for students to work in for-profit law firms, even those that engage in pro bono work.
-The maximum award for this fellowship is $4,000.

-In general, the Liman Summer Fellowship program supports work in the United States.
+- In general, the Arthur Liman Public Interest Fellowship program supports work in the United States.
 On rare occasions, work that has both an international and domestic focus has been supported.
-On occasion, work with federal, state or local government, which is targeted at particularly needy populations, has been supported.
+On occasion, work with federal, state, or local government, which is targeted at particularly needy populations, has been supported.

 - The organization and internship opportunity must meet the criteria of our program (Internship over 8-10 weeks, unpaid or low-paid that meets SPRINT summer funding requirements, public interest work, generally with a non-profit organization), and you must confirm your placement if you are accepted into the Liman Fellowship program.
 Placements are expected to provide a substantial opportunity that should be a student’s primary summer experience.

 - Incoming fellows are expected to attend the annual Liman Public Interest Colloquium at Yale Law School, held each spring (usually March or April) in New Haven, CT.
 Students’ travel from Providence and lodging for the Liman Colloquium are arranged with the Swearer Center, and these expenses are covered by the program.

 - Summer fellows are required to submit a final report describing their work and fellowship experience.